biggestT/biggestt.github.com/_posts/2013-08-17-how-to-measure-a-week.md

 ![Time spent on different categories of activities, scroll over a category to see details](time.js2dcanvas)

-While performing this obviously stupid experiment, with an android-time-tracking application constant present, I got somewhat fucked in the brain.
+While performing this obviously stupid experiment, with an android time-tracking application constantly present, I got somewhat fucked in the brain.
 I started noticing the paradox that goes something like: “you can’t measure something without affecting it”.
 Because by being limited to doing only one activity at a time, my life became much more concurrent and discretized than it usually is.
 Before doing this I would have assumed that having a clock constantly ticking in the background, when performing everyday activities, would have a stressful effect on me.
 On the contrary this actually proved to have a somewhat soothing effect.
 It also made me more productive in a sense because no-good activities like just browsing Facebook were simply non-worhty of doing while the time was literally ticking away.
 But how accurate and honest were these measurements?

 Of course I needed at least one other measurement to check this.
 So one month later I once again entered time tracking mode and this is what that resulted in: